pick/CTF_Write-up/HTB Business CTF 2022  Dirty Money/Reversing/ChromeMiner/README.md

 1. The zip file we downloaded contains a file with the extension '.crx'.
 Quick Google search tells us that this is a _Chrome extension file_.
 2. We can visit [Ezyzip.com](https://www.ezyzip.com/open-extract-crx-file.html) to view the contents of the extension.
+3. The extracted contents can be viewed in [Extracted/](Extracted/)